 AutoVPN in Windows 11/10

 Before getting started, there are certain conditions to be met.
-These include the installation of Windows 10 Anniversary Update v1607 or an upward version of it.
 You can check for the VPN option availability by clicking on the network icon and locating the VPN option.

 While using AutoVPN, a user will be prompted to enable authentication.
 2 methods available for this: